-$BE{Biomass,y}$ are the baseline emissions due to natural decay or burning of anthropogenic sources of biomass during the year y in tons of CO_2 equivalents, GWP{CH4} is the Global Warming Potential for methane valid for the relevant commitment period, $BF{i,y}$ is the quantity of biomass type i used as fuel in the project plant during the year y in a volume or mass unit, $BF{i,not used,y}$ is the quantity of biomass type i used as fuel in the project plant during the year y , which would in the absence of the project activity not used, i.e. be dumped, left to decay or burned in an uncontreeolled manner without utilizing it for energy purposes, in a volume or mass unit, NCV_i is the net calorific value of the biomass type i in MWh per mass or volume of biomass,
+$BE{Biomass,y}$ are the baseline emissions due to natural decay or burning of anthropogenic sources of biomass during the year y in tons of CO2 equivalents, volume or mass unit, would in the absence of the project activity not used, i.e. be dumped, left to decay or burned in an uncontreeolled manner without utilizing it for energy purposes, in a volume or mass unit,

-$Q{project\ plant,y}$ is the net quantity of heat generated in the cogeneration project plant from firing biomass residues during the year y in MWh 12 , \mathcal{E}{boiler} is the energy efficiency of the boiler that would be used in the absence of the project activity. $EF{burning,CH4,i}$ is the CH_4 emission factor for uncontrolled burning of the biomass type i in tons CH_4 per MWh.
+$GWP{CH4}$ is the Global Warming Potential for methane valid for the relevant commitment period, is the quantity of biomass type i used as fuel in the project plant during the year y in a is the net quantity of heat generated in the cogeneration project plant from firing biomass residues during the year y in MWh,

+$BF{i,not \, used,y}$ is the quantity of biomass type i used as fuel in the project plant during the year y, which activity,

+$NCV_i$ is the net calorific value of the biomass type i in MWh per mass or volume of biomass,

+$\varepsilon{boiler}$ is the energy efficiency of the boiler that would be used in the absence of the project

+$EF{burning,CH4,i}$ is the CH4 emission factor for uncontrolled burning of the biomass type i in tons CH4 per

+MWh.

-To determine the CH_4 emission factor, project participants may undertake measurements or use referenced default values.
-The uncertainty of the CH_4 emission factor is in many cases relatively high.
-In order to reflect this and for the purpose of providing conservative estimates of emission reductions, a conservativeness factor must be applied to the CH_4 emission factor.
-The level of the conservativeness factor depends on the uncertainty range of the estimate for the CH_4 emission factor.
-Project participants shall select the appropriate conservativeness factor from Table 4 below and shall multiply the estimate for the CH_4 emission factor.
+To determine the $CH_4$ emission factor, project participants may undertake measurements or use referenced default values.
+The uncertainty of the $CH_4$ emission factor is in many cases relatively high.
+In order to reflect this and for the purpose of providing conservative estimates of emission reductions, a conservativeness factor must be applied to the $CH_4$ emission factor.
+The level of the conservativeness factor depends on the uncertainty range of the estimate for the $CH_4$ emission factor.
+Project participants shall select the appropriate conservativeness factor from Table 4 below and shall multiply the estimate for the $CH_4$ emission factor with the conservativeness factor.

-For example, if the default CH_4 emission factor of 300 kg/TJ for combustion of biomass in agriculture or forestry, as provided in Table 1-7 of the Reference Manual of the 1996 Revised IPCC Guidelines, the uncertainty is deemed to be greater than 100%, resulting in a conservativeness factor of 0.73.
-Thus, in this case an CH_4 emission factor of 219 kg/TJ should be used.
+For example, if the default CH4 emission factor of 300 kg/TJ for combustion of biomass in agriculture or forestry, as provided in Table 1-7 of the Reference Manual of the 1996 Revised IPCC Guidelines, the uncertainty is deemed to be greater than 100%, resulting in a conservativeness factor of 0.73.
+Thus, in this case an CH4 emission factor of 219 kg/TJ should be used.